 Casey Anuhea Robins

-Role: My official role in the Liko Nā Pilina team is a Field Assistant, where I assist with the data collection of the project.
+Role: My official role in the Liko Nā Pilina team is a Field Assistant, where I assist with the data collection of the project, and am also working on my M.S. degree.
 As a kanaka maoli, I also strive to provide a cultural perspective to the project in hopes of bridging the gap between western science and Hawaiian culture.

 Why Conservation: I am interested in conservation because it’s a part of my culture; it’s a lifestyle and reflective of my identity as a kanaka maoli.
 My kupuna were intelligent in their interactions with the ‘āina and understood the importance of proper natural resource management in sustaining the multitude.
 I hope to embody that same understanding by contributing to the improvement of conservation in Hawai‘i.

-Role: I participate in Liko Nā Pilina as a student assistant who carries out the field and lab work with my team members.
+Role: I participated in Liko Nā Pilina as a student assistant who carries out the field and lab work with my team members.

 Why Conservation: I enjoy building connections between people and the rest of the world.
 My passion for conservation stems from the understanding that humans have a role in nature because we are a part of it.